 Sal Maglie returned to his hometown of Niagara Falls and owned several businesses and was a well known celebrity in the region.
 After Maglie suffered a stroke in the mid 1970′s the city held a banquet in his honor and over 1,000 people filled the Portage Post American Legion Hall in his honor.
 In attendance were former players and teammates Bobby Thompson, Sal Levars, Minnie Minosa and Hall of Fame announcer Mel Allen.(see video below)

 In 1983 then Hyde Park Stadium was dedicated as Sal Maglie Stadium in honor of the famous hurler.
-A video of the dedication was recorded and aired locally on then Niagara Frontier Cable and submitted to ESPN where it ran multiple times over a two day period. (see video below)
+A video of the dedication was produced by Bob Koshinski and Fred Calandrelli and aired in Niagara County on then Niagara Frontier Cable.
+Koshinski submitted the feature to ESPN where it ran multiple times over a two day period. (see video below)